jivesoftware/jive-sdk-java/README.md

  To get started look in the example directory.

- You need your own servlet or http server,  injection framework, and persistence framework.
-The example uses jersey/glassfish/hk2 and persists to a single file.
+ You need your own servlet or http server  and persistence framework.
+The example uses jersey/glassfish and persists to a single file.

+To use the SDK you must implement `com.jivesoftware.jivesdk.api.InstanceRegistrationHandler` and attach your instance to JiveSDKManager by using the following code:
+	`JiveSDKManager.getInstance().setInstanceRegistrationHandler(instanceRegistrationHandler);`